-The average area of tower digging is $27 \text{ m} \times 27 \text{ m} = 729 \text{m}^2$ per each tower It is the total area of the land affected as a result of excavation and installation work of the OHTL.
+The average area of tower digging (in the construction phase) is 27m x 27m = 729 m per each 220 kV tower, it is the total area of the land affected as a result of excavation and installation work of the OHTL (per each tower).
+It is the total area of the land affected as a result of excavation and installation work of the OHTLs.
 The following table shows the total number and area of OHTL